 - Have the proper number of years of service recorded in their account to avoid any potential discrepancies with their benefits.

 The following information summarizes the steps employers and local boards should consider when completing the new member enrollment process and while these are general descriptions for membership, employers and local boards need to refer to statutes for full definitions and qualifications for membership.

 Step 1: Determining Membership Eligibility

 Evaluating an employee’s eligibility to participate in our plans is the first step in the enrollment process.
 Rules for membership are established within the governing statutes for each plan.
 These rules for membership eligibility are based on the position.
 In general, membership for each of our plans is as follows:

-Employee must be hired into a full-time (regularly works an average of 40 hours per week), regularly assigned hazardous duty position and be an AZPOST Certified Peace Officer, or Firefighter.
+Employee must be hired into a full-time position (customarily works an average of 40 hours per week for more than six months in a calendar year), regularly assigned to hazardous duties, and be an AZPOST Certified Peace Officer, or Firefighter.

 Employee must be hired into a full-time (regularly works an average of 40 hours per week) position and,